Crebos/rag-catan/BLOG.md

 "Based on the provided text, the rules for moving the robber are not fully explained.
 The text mentions (...)"

 k = 8:
-No, you cannot move the robber back to the same hex it currently occupies.
-This is explicitly stated in several of the provided text excerpts [6].
+"No, you cannot move the robber back to the same hex it currently occupies.
+This is explicitly stated in several of the provided text excerpts [6]."

 ## Query Rewriting